Vauncey Harpur-Crewe

 Sir Vauncey Harpur Crewe, 10th Baronet (14 October 1846 – 13 December 1924) was a British baronet (see Harpur Baronets) known for his eccentricity and his natural history collections which he maintained at his home in the 1000 acre estate of Calke Abbey.
 He was named after an ancestor Sir Edmund Vauncey.

 Biography

 Harpur Crewe was born in the family home of Calke Abbey to John Harpur (ninth baronet) and his cousin Georgiana Crewe.
-Like most wealthy people of the period, he was privately tutored and travelled widely even in his younger days.
+Like many wealthy people of the period, he was privately tutored and travelled widely even in his younger days.
 A marriage was planned in 1868 between him and Mary Clara, daughter of Evelyn Philip Shirley but this did not happen and he married Isabel, daughter of Charles Adderley, 1st Baron Norton in 1876.
 The couple chose to live separately although they had four daughters and a son together: